youngmr290/Australian-Farm-Optimisation-Model/docs/feedsupply_index.rst

 the lucerne for a while, then grazing the stubble for a while because they are unlikely to volunteer a diet of 50% lucerne and 50% stubble to achieve maintenance.
 This grazing strategy means that the animals would gain weight then lose weight then gain weight then lose weight.
-The overall effect is to maintain but gaining and then losing is not as energetically efficient as maintenance, which means the diet quantities selected in the optimal solution are not technically feasible in reality.
+The overall effect is to maintain, but gaining and then losing is not as energetically efficient as maintenance, which means the diet quantities selected in the optimal solution are not technically feasible in reality.
 Calculations based on efficiency of maintenance (:math:`k_m`) and efficiency of storing energy (:math:`k_g`) show that the energy consumed above the target level (or maintenance, whichever is greater) is only 50% as effective as if the energy intake could have been rationed to the target level.

-To represent this the nutritive value of the feed that is above the average animal requirement in that NV pool is reduced by a efficiency scalar that is input by the user.
+To represent this, the nutritive value of the feed that is above the average animal requirement in that NV pool is reduced by a efficiency scalar that is input by the user.
 The logic is that the ME intake above the target quality will be consumed and stored as fat and later mobilised.